 If you find Kitec® plumbing in your house, and would like to explore the possibility of reimbursement, as a precautionary measure, it's advisable to register with the class action website www.kitecsettlement.com prior to 2020.

 In the meantime, watch for white corrosion on brass fittings, any discolouration or a drop in water pressure, particularly on the hot water pipes, and for black spots or blisters on the pipe, especially near the water heater.

 For more information, visit the Carson Dunlop website page that addresses the subject in more detail.
 There's also an informative article by Bob Aaron, a local real estate lawyer, who writes a column for the Toronto Star.

-This real estate terminology is rarely seen nowadays.
+This real estate terminology is rarely seen nowadays, unless you're buying an old house.
 Knob and tube wiring was used extensively in residential construction prior to 1950.
-The name derives from the ceramic knobs by which the wire is secured and the ceramic tubes which it passed through wood-framing members such as studs and joists.
+The name derives from the ceramic knobs by which the wire is secured and the ceramic tubes through which it passed through wood-framing members such as studs and joists.
 Wire insulation breakdown is the most frequent reason for replacement.

 Your realty agent must be aware of recent concerns regarding knob and tube electrical systems.
 In particular, insurance companies are increasingly cautious both about 60-amp services and older buildings with knob and tube wiring.
 While some insurers will renew existing policies on such properties, a change of ownership and/or selection of a new insurer can mean a declined application.

 Older systems may not be inherently dangerous, but problems can arise with overloading due to new higher demand appliances and other modernization.
 A fire inspection of an older building might expose the need for expensive electrical system repairs.